nephlm/gnosis2/docs/source/hero_creation/edges.md

 Strategy to be able to use them or influences Attribute Rolls using a particular Boon.

-* The Hero pays a favor when making an Attribute Roll that includes a particular Boon in a specific circumstance or situation, and gains +1 level of advantage from that Boon.
+* The Hero pays a Favor when making an Attribute Roll that includes a particular Boon in a specific circumstance or situation, and gains +1 level of advantage from that Boon.
 * When using a specific Boon in particular circumstance, and a Hero